ksch-workflows/administration/README.md

 ### Dependencies

-- Flutter - [Dart](https://dart.dev)-based frontend development framework for the web, mobile, desktop, and embedded devices.
+- Flutter: [Dart](https://dart.dev)-based frontend development framework for the web, mobile, desktop, and embedded devices.
-- Gradle - used to manage the compilation of the source code into an executable application.
+- Gradle: used to manage the compilation of the source code into an executable application.

 ## Maintenance